-Note Some VME backplanes (e.g., those used in Motorola "Modular Chassis" systems) have an auto-jumpering feature for automatic propagation of the IACK and BG signals.
-Step 6 does not apply to such backplane designs.

-- 6. On the chassis backplane, remove the INTERRUPT ACKNOWLEDGE (IACK) and BUS GRANT (BG) jumpers from the header for the card slot occupied by the MVME230x. - 7.
-If you intend to use PPCBug interactively, connect the terminal that is to be used as the PPCBug system console to the DEBUG port on the front panel of the MVME230x.
-In normal operation the host CPU controls MVME230x operation via the VMEbus Universe registers.

-- 8. Replace the chassis or system cover(s), cable peripherals to the panel connectors as appropriate, reconnect the system to the AC or DC power source, and turn the equipment power on. - 9.
-The MVME230x's green CPU LED indicates activity as a set of confidence tests is run, and the debugger prompt PPC1-Bug> appears.
+- 5. Secure the module (and PMCspans if used) in the chassis with the screws provided, making good contact with the transverse mounting rails to minimize RF emissions. - Note Some VME backplanes (such as those used in Motorola modular chassis systems) have an auto-jumpering feature for automatic propagation of the IACK and BG signals.
+Step 6 does not apply to such backplane designs. - 6.
+On the chassis backplane, remove the INTERRUPT ACKNOWLEDGE (IACK) and BUS GRANT (BG) jumpers from the header for the card slot occupied by the MVME2300. - 7.
+If you intend to use PPCBug interactively, connect the terminal that is to be used as the PPCBug system console to the DEBUG port on the front panel of the module. - 8.
+In normal operation the host CPU controls module operation via the VMEbus Universe registers. - 9.
+Replace the chassis or system cover(s), cable peripherals to the panel connectors as appropriate, reconnect the system to the AC or DC power source, and turn the equipment power on. - The module's green CPU LED indicates activity as a set of confidence tests is run, and the debugger prompt PPC1-Bug> appears.